Hardziyevich/specific-group/java-programming/doc/basics/first-program.md

    Java starts running the code at the first line of the method named `main`;
 3. Method definitions are grouped into <i>classes</i>;
 5. Most lines of code end in a semi-colon.
 Method and class definitions do not.

+## Class and methods

+The main unit of organization in a Java program is the <b>class</b>.
+The simplest Java program contains just one class.
+Among other things, a class is a collection of methods.

+There are two types of methods: static methods and non-static methods.
+A static method plays a similar role to an ordinary function in other languages.

+In any language, factoring is the process of reorganizing code into different files, classes, methods, libraries, or functions.